Do you feel the rats are winning the rat race?

 His circle of friends shrunk as they tired of him forever reminding them of his millions by talking about the big house, new cars, the cottage on the lake, exotic trips or his latest business conquest.

 Going Rat FreeDon’t get me wrong.
 There is absolutely nothing wrong with money.
-Money and wealth can bring healthy choices – even big houses, nice cars and cool trips if you get my drift.
+Money and wealth can provide healthy choices – even big houses, nice cars and cool trips - if you get my drift.
 It comes back to how you treat others and share your resources.

 As I write this, I’m thinking about friends who have made millions through real estate, the service industry, investing, manufacturing, construction companies – and yes – the oil industry.
 But, to a person, they would say that their greatest source of wealth and meaning are the strong relationships they have built along their journey.